CLU-MSCP/bedics/03-R_Environment/rmarkdown.md

 knitr::opts_knit$set(root.dir=normalizePath('../'))
 ```

-  * `knitr::opts_chunk$set`, in the above example, will always show code in the rendered file (echo) and will not show messages or warnings.
+  * `knitr::opts_chunk$set`, in the above example the code will show for every chunk but there will be no messages or warnings.

-  * `knitr::opts_knit$set(root.dir=normalizePath('../'))` - If you put your R Markdown file into a sub-folder then it immediately sets the working directory as being in that folder.
-This option will set the working directory to the root project director.
+  * `knitr::opts_knit$set(root.dir=normalizePath('../'))` - If you put your R Markdown file into a sub-folder then it immediately sets the working directory to that folder.
+This option will set the working directory to the root project directory.

-  * Notice `include=FALSE` will including _nothing_ from the chunk in the output rendering that chunk invisible in your output.
+Notice `include=FALSE` will including _nothing_ from this first chunk in the output of your rendered document (HTML, .docx, .pdf).

 b.
-You can override chunk options by adjusting the chunk options.
-Here, `echo=FALSE` will results in the code not showing:
+You can override chunk options by adjusting the individual chunk options.
+In this example, `echo=FALSE` will result in the code not showing:

 ```{r, echo=FALSE}
 ggplot2::mpg